Azure-Samples/blockchain/blockchain-development-kit/integrate/data/mysql/README.md

         ![](./media/AzureFunctionApplicationSettingsKeys.PNG)

-3. [Create a table](https://docs.microsoft.com/en-us/azure/mysql/tutorial-design-database-using-portal#connect-to-the-server-using-mysql) in your MySQL server called `contractaction`
+3. [Create a database and table](https://docs.microsoft.com/en-us/azure/mysql/tutorial-design-database-using-portal#connect-to-the-server-using-mysql) in your MySQL server.

+    1. Name the database `blockchaintestdb`
+    2. Name the table `contractaction`

 4. Create a new [Azure Logic App](https://docs.microsoft.com/en-us/azure/logic-apps/quickstart-create-first-logic-app-workflow) and deploy it to the same Azure subscription your Azure Blockchain Workbench resides